-While some procedures can be done by your general dentist, others require specialist training.
+While some procedures can be done by your is it safe to buy disulfiram online general dentist, others require specialist training.
 Today's article will provide a brief overview of the various dental care providers as well as the services they offer.

 A general dentist is someone who has completed all the requirements to be able to diagnose and treat various oral health issues.
 They are able to apply fillings and crowns and bridges.
 They also have the ability to treat gum disease, perform root canals, and can even do root canals.
 A lot of general practitioners will refer patients to an endodontist to perform root canals.